Mohamed-fawzyy/Advanced-SQL-Techniques/README.md

 <br>

 # Prepare the lab environment 📦
+* In this lab, you will use MySQL.
 * <b> Database Used in this Lab</b>

 <!-- Side Note: Additional Information -->